Working at height in Tower Hamlets

 The Tower Hamlets building portfolio

-Walk a sample of Tower Hamlets roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover financial services (Canary Wharf), corporate headquarters and commercial offices, and council estate and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+The building types we inspect across Tower Hamlets fall into a few clear groups.
+On the ground we cover financial services (Canary Wharf), corporate headquarters and commercial offices, and council estate and schools alongside the NHS estate at the Royal London Hospital.
+The defining inspection pattern across this mix is high-cycle wear on abseil and davit facade-access systems on the towers, intermediate-post fatigue on long cable-line runs, and the documentation gaps that build up when multiple rope-access and FM contractors work the same building over time.
+On the towers and the lower-rise estate alike, each defect is photographed, pinned to its location on the roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer can no longer be identified or the system pre-dates current standards, against the British Standard that applies to that type of system.
+The result is one written compliance pack that stands up to internal H&S review, external insurer scrutiny, and any incoming audit at once.

 Areas of Tower Hamlets we regularly attend